NVIDIA/NeMo/README.md

 ```

 #### 2.1.1.
 Base Config Generation
-Every time we call `python3 main.py`, a base configuration will be stored for the given model
+Every time we call `python3 main.py`, a base configuration will be generated for the given model,
+and it will be saved to the `logs` directory indicated in your config files.

 #### 2.1.2.
 Training HP Search